smirnovlad/SubwayDetectionAssistant/README.md

 To test the developed solution, I created a single-page web application where users can upload subway platform videos and receive output videos detecting individuals who have crossed the safety line.

 The results of this work can also be applied in processing real-time streaming video from subway surveillance cameras.
+To enhance citizen safety on the metro platform, a system of fines for crossing the safety line before the train arrives could be implemented.
+It would be sufficient to install several cameras along the tracks, focused on the platform, for personal identification purposes.

 ## Implementation details